huiyeeleong/hui-aws-cdk-project/README.md

 Welcome to my first CDK project.

-Here you will learn to use CDK to deploy different AWS resources.
+Please remember run AWS Configure to use the AWS CDK Environment.

 🧰 Prerequisites